AP Week in Pictures: Global | NewsChannel 3-12

 AP Week in Pictures: Global

-From lemurs at a troubled zoo in Chile, to Italian players celebrating during a Euro 2020 soccer championship game in Rome, to a transgender woman laughing with friends in Indian-controlled Kashmir, this photo gallery highlights some of the most compelling images made or published in the past week by The Associated Press from around the world.
+From summer solstice rituals in a Siberian village, to Juneteenth celebrations in the United States, to International Yoga Day in Venezuela, this photo gallery highlights some of the most compelling images from around the world made or published by The Associated Press in the past week.

-The selection was curated by AP photo editors Jaqueline Larma, Enric Marti and Patrick Sison.
+The gallery was curated by AP photo editors Jacqueline Larma, Enric Marti and Patrick Sison.

 Follow AP visual journalism: